 2018 NCAA Austin Regional, May 7, 2018 Photos: John Weast

-The driven former Spartan player was named head coach on June 20, 1997, and immediately began assembling the talent necessary to contend for Big Ten Championships and compete at the national level on a yearly basis.
+The driven former Spartan player and 2017 Michigan Golf Hall of Fame inductee was named head coach on June 20, 1997, and immediately began assembling the talent necessary to perennially contend for Big Ten Championships and compete at the national level.

 "I believe that each year it is my responsibility to improve as a recruiter, a teacher, a sports psychologist, a motivator and a leader," said Slobodnik-Stoll.
 "We must keep up and be on the cutting edge for our student-athletes and our program.
 Once you have tasted victory, it's hard to forget.
 It only drives me to work harder to make sure that each year we will have an opportunity to win the Big Ten Championship and finish as one of the top programs in the country."

-Over the last 16 years, Slobodnik-Stoll's players have earned All-Big Ten honors 36 times, including 22 first-team selections.
-Three Spartans have been named the Big Ten Women's Golfer of the Year: Emily Bastel (2002), Laura Kueny (2010) and Caroline Powers (2013).
-Bastel was inducted into the MSU Athletics Hall of Fame Class in 2012, Kueny is currently playing on the Symetra Tour, and Powers just finished her record-setting career in 2013 as the program's all-time leader in career (74.26) and single-season (73.53) scoring average.
+Over the last 20 years, Slobodnik-Stoll's players have earned All-Big Ten honors 43 times, including 27 first-team selections.
+Four Spartans have been named the Big Ten Women's Golfer of the Year: Emily Bastel (2002), Laura Kueny (2010), Caroline Powers (2013) and Sarah Burnham (2017).
+Bastel was inducted into the MSU Athletics Hall of Fame Class in 2012, while Kueny is currently playing on the Symetra Tour.

 "Those rushes that you have as a coach and as a player - holding the trophy, seeing the Academic All-American awards given out - those moments are unforgettable," said Slobodnik-Stoll.
 "It drives you and the players to become better and better."